motet-a/yan/README.md

 **Work in progress**

 **1TBS** stands for "the one true Bocal style".
-This is a "norminette", a C brace style checker written in Python.
+This is a "norminette", a C brace style checker written in Python designed for the EPITECH style.

 But unlike the "official" one, this style checker is not a buch of crappy regex getting so easily confused.